 Today I share with you one of my life mottos, “No one will save me.”
-I’ve used it to good effect primarily in my business life but also occasionally in my personal life, too.
+I’ve used it to good effect primarily in my business life but also occasionally in my personal life.

 Here’s my three-step approach.
 Nothing is fool-proof but that’s not a reason not to minimize risk.

-First, I reserve the right to maintain healthy skepticism.
-I have been in business long enough to know that in any and every field there is a lot of, let’s call it, less than stellar competence.
+First, I reserve the right to maintain a healthy skepticism.
+I have been in business long enough to know that in any and every field there is a lot of, let’s call it, less-than-stellar competence.
 I don’t know the percentage of subpar services delivered and I don’t care because even if the rate is low, the next attorney or accountant or other professional I seek out may be just such a purveyor of subpar services.
-Bad advice or service may originate for different reasons: for example, an attorney I’ve known and trusted for years, on this day – just as he or she is advising me on my problem – may be tired, depressed, hungover or inattentive for another reason.
+Bad advice or service may originate for different reasons.
+For example, an attorney I’ve known and trusted for years, on this day – just as they are advising me on my problem – may be tired, depressed, hungover, or inattentive for another reason.
 To this attorney, my problem is just one of the many he or she focuses on every day.
 How can you blame them if they’re having a single bad day or even a bad hour?
 We’re human, after all.
 But for me, that one hour’s oversight may have devastating consequences.

 Second, I vet the professionals I work with much more than I have in the past.
 As physicians, we know that the field of medicine is so broad as to consist of dozens of separate professions.
-What dermatologists must know and the skill they must possess is completely different from that of a surgeon and, of course there are dozens of subspecialties in surgery.
+What dermatologists must know and the skill they must possess is completely different from that of a surgeon and, of course, there are dozens of subspecialties in surgery.
 And this holds true across all of medicine’s specialties and subspecialties.
-Well, this same specialization holds true for attorneys, accountants, IT consultants, marketers, and to some degree financial advisors.
-So, I want to make sure I’m going to work with someone who has expertise solving my particular problem.
+Well, this same specialization holds true for attorneys, accountants, technology consultants, marketers, and to some degree financial advisors.
+So, I want to make sure I’m going to work with someone who has expertise in solving my particular problem.
 Then I want to speak with references who’ve worked with the expert.
-No one wants to criticize a professional they’ve worked with, so at worst people providing references are non-committal, vague or endorse tepidly.
+No one wants to criticize a professional they’ve worked with, so at worst people provide references that are non-committal, vague, or tepidly endorsed.
 Only a full-throated “She is an awesome attorney,” for example, will do.

 Third, I avoid making a decision until I can understand the main concepts.
 I have suffered enough business setbacks by taking some expert’s word that a certain way of doing something was the “best way” or even the “only way” that I remain skeptical of such a pronouncement.
-So, whether it’s an accounting, financial, IT, legal, or other specialized decision that must be made, I keep prodding the expert to make the main concepts clear to me.
+So, whether it’s an accounting, financial, technology, legal, or other specialized decision that must be made, I keep prodding the expert to make the main concepts clear to me.
 I’m not shy about it.
-I know I’m not an expert and am ignorant of the main concepts, but I am confident I can understand the main concepts if the person takes the time to explain them to me.
+I know I’m not an expert, but I am confident I can understand the main concepts if the person takes the time to explain them to me.
 If they can’t explain in plain English, I wonder how well they actually understand these concepts.
-And I need to be able to summarize back what I’ve been told to feel confident I’ve understood.
+I need to be able to summarize what I’ve been told to feel confident I’ve understood.
 Then I ask for and consider alternatives.

 Signing off for now,